 The discovery of a planet around a nearby star 51 Peg in 1995 opened a window into new worlds outside the solar system (Mayor & Queloz 1995).
 Since then, more than 500 so-called exoplanets7 have been discovered, revolutionizing our knowledge of their nature and origin.
 Among those discoveries, about 24 planets had their thermal emission directly detected by photometric and/or spectroscopic measurements from space or ground, most of which are known as "hot Jupiters" or "hot Neptunes" (e.g., Deming et al. 2005; Charbonneau et al. 2005; Harrington et al. 2006; Alonso et al. 2009; Sing & López-Morales 2009; Machalek et al. 2010; Stevenson et al. 2010; Croll et al. 2010; etc.).
-So far, direct detection of thermal emishave shown the presence of sodium, water, and methane (e.g., Redfield et al. 2008; Swain et al. 2009), while thermal emission at secondary eclipses has shown the presence of water, carbon dioxide, and carbon monoxide (e.g., Knutson 2007a; Barman 2008; Swain et al. 2008).
-Due to their close-in orbits, sion and characterization of planetary atmospheres is generally only possible for these hot planets, as they are very close to their host stars (<0.1 AU) and are thus heated enough to have temperatures above 1000 K, providing as high as 10^{-3} of their host erties.
-For instance, transmission spectra at primary eclipses stars' flux in the infrared (e.g., J, H, K, and mid-infrared).
+So far, direct detection of thermal emission and characterization of planetary atmospheres is generally only possible for these hot planets, as they are very close to their host stars (<0.1 AU) and are thus heated enough to have temperatures above 1000 K, providing as high as 10^{-3} of their host stars' flux in the infrared (e.g., J, H, K, and mid-infrared).